Ambasdr

 Multidisciplinary people couldn't show how their work connected

-They weren't confused about what they'd done — they were frustrated by how hard it was to show why it belonged together.
-That shaped the product around context, not categories.
+They knew what they'd done.
+What frustrated them was how hard it was to show why it all belonged together.
+That pushed the product toward context instead of categories.

 Everyone wanted an assistant, not just a profile

-Independent work creates overhead: introductions, repeated questions, the right link, follow-ups.
-People wanted something that could represent them when they were unavailable.
+Independent work comes with overhead: intros, the same questions again and again, digging up the right link, following up.
+People wanted something that could stand in for them when they weren't around.

 The hiring use case was too narrow